A Causal Framework for Observational Studies of Discrimination: A Measure of Discrimination

 We begin by denoting the race of an individual as perceived by the first decider at the first stage by \(D \in \{w,b\}\), where, for simplicity, we consider a population consisting of only white and Black individuals.
 We focus on racial discrimination for concreteness, but similar considerations apply to discrimination based on other attributes, such as gender.
 Assuming that there is no interference between units~\citep{imbens2015causal}, we let the binary variables \(M(w)\) and \(M(b)\) denote the potential first-stage decisions for an individual (e.g., whether they were arrested), and write \(M = M(D)\) for the observed first-stage decision.
+To avoid triviality, we assume throughout that \(\Pr(M = 1) > 0\).

 Next, we let \(Z \in \{w,b\}\) denote the race of an individual as perceived by the second decider, at the second stage.
 In our running example, \(Z\) denotes race as perceived by the prosecutor reviewing that person's file, while \(D\) denotes race as perceived by the police officer during the encounter.
 Finally, we define the second-stage potential outcomes as a function of both the first-stage outcome \(M\) (e.g., the arrest decision) and the second decider's perception of race \(Z\).
 Thus, assuming once again that there is no interference, the observed second-stage outcome for an individual can be denoted \(Y = Y(Z, M)\), where we consider four potential second-stage outcomes for each individual: \(Y(z, m)\), where \(z\in \{w,b\}\) and \(m \in \{0,1\}\).
-In our example, only those who were arrested can be charged, and so \(Y(b, 0) = Y(w, 0) = 0\) for all individuals.
+In our example, only those who were arrested can be charged, and so \(Y(b, 0) = Y(w, 0) = 0\) for all individuals.\footnote{ To avoid imagining values of \(Z\) for individuals not arrested, one could also make them ``missing'' by setting \(Z = Z(D, M)\), \(Z(d, 0) = \NA\), \(Z(d, 1) = d\), \(Y(\NA, 1) = \NA\), and \(Y(z, 0) = 0\) for \(z \in \{w, b, \NA\}\), as we do in the simulation in Section~\ref{sec:ex} below.
+This does not affect any of the mathematical details in what follows. }

 We further allow each individual to have an associated vector of (non-race) covariates \(X\), representing, for example, their behavior during a police encounter, their recorded criminal history, or both.
 We imagine these covariates are fixed prior to the second-stage treatment (e.g., prior to the prosecutor's perception of race), since otherwise the key ignorability assumption in Definition~\ref{def:si} below is unlikely to hold.
 In practice, \(X\) is only observed for a subset of the population (e.g., those who were arrested and hence in the dataset), but we nonetheless define the covariate vector for all individuals in our population of interest.
 These covariates are not necessary to define our causal estimands of interest, but they play an important role in constructing our statistical estimators.